joshuaebowling/node-web-scraper/book.md

 32 But shall we say, ‘From man’?”—they were afraid of the people, for they all held that John really was a prophet.
 32 Pero, si decimos: “De la tierra”…» Es que temían al pueblo, porque todos consideraban que Juan era realmente un profeta.
 33 So they answered Jesus, “We do not know.”
 And Jesus said to them, “Neither will I tell you by what authority I do these things.”
-33 Así que le respondieron a Jesús:
+33 Así que le respondieron a Jesús: ―No lo sabemos. ―Pues yo tampoco les voy a decir con qué autoridad hago esto.
 # Mark
 # Mark
 ## 12